chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FMC/FMC_SDRAM_LowPower/readme.txt

 After SDRAM initialization, the data is written to the memory and a "self refresh" command is sent to the SDRAM.
-The program waits for TAMPER/KEY button to be pushed to enter the CPU in STOP mode, the LED3 is then turned ON.
+The program waits for TAMPER/KEY button to be pushed to enter the CPU in STOP mode, the LED4 is then turned ON.
-The wakeup from STOP mode is done when pushing WAKEUP Button and the CPU returns to RUN mode.
+The wake-up from STOP mode is done when pushing WAKEUP Button and the CPU returns to RUN mode.
 At this time, the system clock is reconfigured using the function SystemClock_Config().